The $M_d$-Approximation Property and Unitarisability: Subalgebras of multipliers and approximation properties

 \begin{lem} Let $d\geq 1$.
 If $G$ has the $M_{d+1}$-AP, then it has the $M_d$-AP. \end{lem}

 Now we will look at the Fourier--Stieltjes algebra to establish the link between these properties and amenability.
+The main reference here is \cite{Eym}.
+See also \cite[Appendix F]{Run}.
 Let $G$ be a group and let $\pi:G\to\mathcal{B}(H)$ be a unitary representation.
-We say that $\varphi:G\to\C$ is a coefficient of $\pi$ if there exist $\xi,\eta\in H$ such that
+We say that $\varphi:G\to\C$ is a \textit{coefficient} of $\pi$ if there exist $\xi,\eta\in H$ such that

 The Fourier--Stieltjes algebra $B(G)$ is the space of all coefficients of unitary representations of $G$.
 For $\varphi\in B(G)$, we define

 where the infimum runs over all decompositions as in \eqref{coeff_rep}.